-Obtaining your omega-3 from natural sources remains safer than swallowing large amounts of fish oil capsules.
+Obtaining your omega-3 from natural sources remains safer than swallowing a large number of fish oil capsules.

 Plus of course you get the very nutritious fish-protein and the other many unknown compounds found in all whole foods, as compared to pills from a bottle.

-One of the great difficulties is that omega-3 fatty acids go rancid as soon as they are exposed to air.
-Fish (DHA and EPA), like house guests, go off after three days.
+One of the great difficulties is that omega-3 fatty acids become rancid as soon as they are exposed to air.
+Fish (DHA and EPA), like house guests go off after three days.

 Flaxseed oil too is so readily oxidised that it releases large amounts of heat,

 exothermic, that it is dangerous to leave old rags soaked in this

 omega-3 oil (ALA) lying around.
 They literally can ignite spontaneously; rather grind

 and enjoy your own.

 Oleocanthal is a natural phytonutrient found in olives and extra virgin olive oil.
 By acting as a Cox inhibitor, it too has anti-inflammatory effects but without upsetting the stomach.

 Use olive oil daily for its anti-inflammatory effect and perhaps make delicious and nutritious pate for your snacks; it's so simple.

 Some researchers have found that true free range eggs have triple the anti-inflammatory omega 3 of that from a caged bird.

 The British call them proper eggs.
 Truth is, they are very difficult to find.
-A farmer who allows his birds to wander freely for five minutes can legally call them free-range.
+A farmer who allows his birds to wander openly for five minutes can legally call them free-range.

 But researchers at an American university found that true free range eggs have even higher levels of omega-3.
-One solution for the gardener with a large property is the use of one of these chicken tractor designs.
+A solution for the gardener with a large property is the use of one of these chicken tractor designs.

-In practice however, we found that it is only your green beans and kale that you really need to protect from the chickens.
-They have a particular need for high-protein legumes in order to lay the perfect egg; and a phytochemical called lutein for their eyesight.
+In practice however, we found that it is only your small seedlings, green beans and kale that you really need to protect from the chickens.
+They have a particular need for high-protein legumes in order to lay the perfect egg; and a phytonutrient called lutein for their eyesight.
 Otherwise they like us would go blind.